 For Healthcare Professionals

-Conclusions of a systematic review indicate that HMB is effective in preventing exercise-related muscle damage in healthy trained and untrained individuals, as well as muscle loss during chronic disease (17).
+Small studies were initially conducted in active and younger men with mixed results on body composition and physical performance (1) (2) (3) (4) (5) (6).
+A systematic review suggests that HMB may prevent exercise-related muscle damage in healthy trained and untrained individuals, as well as muscle loss during chronic disease (7).

-In animal models, HMB caused reductions in the total subcutaneous fat content and LDL cholesterol (15).
-But it did not affect circulating plasma levels of testosterone (4), cortisol, insulin-like growth factor-1 (IGF-1), or insulin (14).
+In animal models, HMB reduced total subcutaneous fat content and LDL cholesterol (28), but did not affect circulating plasma levels of testosterone (4), cortisol, insulin-like growth factor-1 (IGF-1), or insulin (29).